Suraj-Salihu/Html-form/README.md

 Sooraj's Wife Compatibility Application Form

-This repository contains a fully responsive and user-friendly HTML form designed to collect essential details from potential applicants.
+This repository contains a fully responsive and user-friendly Example of HTML form designed to collect essential details from potential applicants.

 Features